Liverpool are set to take on Crystal Palace in the Community Shield on Sunday, 10 August, with both teams looking to kick their seasons off in style.

-Liverpool were given a ticket allocation of 32,196 for the Carabao Cup final, with all tickets going to eligible season ticket holders.
+Liverpool have been allocated 30,047 tickets for the Community Shield, and all of these have been sold to season ticket holders and official members.
 If you are one of these lucky fans, then here is everything you need to know about which Wembley pubs have been allocated to Liverpool on Sunday.

 Liverpool Wembley pubs: Where can Liverpool fans drink pre-match?